frederic-perez/AmE-dictionary/dictionary.md

 __brassy__ _She is brassy, funny, and smart._
 __bratty__
 __bravado__ _n_ :three: If you act with bravado, you are making a bold showy statement.
 Picture a cowboy bursting through saloon doors in an old western, and you can picture bravado.
 The noun bravado is derived from the French and Italian words meaning "bragging and boasting," and it is related to the word bravo.
 Today, the word means an almost-over-the-top amount of courage, but it can also be used (often with the word false) to mean a false show of bravery: "It was her first day in the classroom and she was almost shaking with fear, but with false bravado — she took a deep breath and turned to face her students — 20 kindergartners." _But I went into it with a certain bravado._
+__brawn__ Physical strength in contrast to intelligence. _Commando work required as much brain as brawn._ _Syn_ physical strength, muscle
 __brayed__ _v_ :two::shit: (braying)
 __brazen__ _adj_ :three: With brazen disregard for the sign that said "no cellphones please" the woman took a long call in the doctor's office waiting room.
 Brazen refers to something shocking, done shamelessly. _Brazen lyrics._
 __brazenly__ :two::shit: